Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 \subsection{Comparison to TQFT formula}

 In the preceding sections, we have seen that our expression for the Macdonald index reduces to known expressions in the literature for the Hall-Littlewood and Schur index.
-In this section, we compare the full Macdonald index with the so-called TQFT formula for the Macdonald index \cite{Gadde:2011uv}.\footnote{Incidentally, the Macdonald index inherits its name from this very formula.}
+In this section, we compare our expressions for the Macdonald index with the so-called TQFT formula for the Macdonald index \cite{Gadde:2011uv}.\footnote{Incidentally, the Macdonald index inherits its name from this very formula.}